Contact Lenses

 Choosing to wear glasses or contact lenses mostly depends on personal preference.
 Lifestyle, comfort, convenience, budget and aesthetics may all factor into your decision-making process.

 Before deciding between contact lenses and glasses, keep in mind that one is not necessarily better than the other; each has its pros and cons in terms of vision, ease of use and eye health.
+All contact lenses wearers should have back up pair of spectacles.

 What are the advantages of contact lenses?